ajaydabe/AWS-Multi-region-Project/EBS.md

 #### Step 3:-

-Connect to your EC2 Instance
+Connect to the EC2 Instance and list the available disk devices to verify the attachment using below command.

+      lsblk

 #### Step 4:-